 Example

-If the patron wishes to receive notifications at their cell phone number 614-123-4567, then you would put
+If the patron wishes to receive notifications at their cell phone number 614-123-4567, add the email address

 6141234567@sms.oplin.org

-in the email field of their patron record.
-Notifications will now be sent to their cell phone rather than to their normal email address.
+in an email field of their patron record.
+Notifications will now be sent to their cell phone via OPLIN's SMS gateway.

 Message format